 Cultural Consultation

 If collaboration isn’t an option, Cultural Consultation involves seeking the views of people inside a cultural group you don’t belong to, acknowledging that it is difficult for outsiders to detect clichés, stereotypes, racism and plain old mistakes.
-However, consultation is often a superficial way of engaging in partnerships – collaborations and engagements are more strongly encouraged.
+However, consultation is often a superficial way of engaging in partnerships – collaborations and engagements are strongly encouraged.

 Consultation may take the form of ‘sensitivity readers’ (aka ‘beta readers’), cultural consultants, advisory committees, expert panels or community forums.